-Last year about 3,000 people came for the festival.
-Now in its second year, Krasno expects at least as many -- maybe more if the sun shines a little more often than a year ago.
+Last year about 3,000 people came for the festival, which stretched over parts of four days, braving rain and inclement weather for much of it.
+Now in its second year, Krasno expects at least as many - maybe more if the sun shines a little more often than a year ago.

 In short, the day time is set up for health and wellness activities, Krasno said, while at night, the entertainment and other social events brings everyone together around a communal experience.

-"That’s been our model and it seems to work pretty well," he said.
+"That's been out model and it seems to work pretty well," he said.
 "Everyone has their cool individualistic experiences during the day and then people converge to take in a great show."

 Among the more than 60 yoga teachers and instructors who will be leading classes and workshops during the four days of Wanderlust will be a few Vermonters.

 Diana Whitney is from Brattleboro, and she, along with her husband, run a yoga studio called Core Flow Yoga and Sports.
 The name reflects their common interest in athletics, and using activities like running, cross-country skiing and rowing and blending them with yoga concepts and practices, she said.

 This will be her first year at Wanderlust, and she will be leading an intermediate level class called Dynamic Core Flow.
 It's not